JoshMWilson/eclipse-test/README.md

 This line is added with Eclipse! :tada:

-This is the second line to test Commit, Push and Pull. :)
+This is the second sentence to test Commit, Push and Pull. :) Now I've added a bit more.